Digital, creative and media

 Opportunities

-You could progress to a team or section leader, project or site manager, or go on to become a design or software engineer.
+You could progress on to section leader, project or site manager, or go on to become a design or software engineer.

 Future jobs

-Employment is expected to continue increasing over the next 20 years, with over 18,000 more jobs in Greater Manchester.
-Digital skills are critical for all, not just those working in the creative and digital sectors!
+Employment is expected to keep increasing in the future – with over 18,000 more jobs in Greater Manchester over the next 20 years.
+Digital skills are vital for all jobs, not just those working in the sector!
+So, even if you’re not sure if you’re interested in a career in digital, creative and media, it’s still worth investigating the skills you might need.

 Behind the scenes